Stony Brook University: Events and traditions

 Stony Brook University has a lively performing arts community; at least 38 performance-based clubs had been registered as of August 2025.
 Performance groups on campus range from theatre troupes, music groups, and dance teams, many of which are associated with a cultural organization.
-Notable performance teams at Stony Brook include PUSO Modern (Philippine United Student Organization), CASB Dance Team (Chinese Association at Stony Brook), KBS Dance Team (no affiliated organization), and more.
+Performance teams at Stony Brook include PUSO Modern (Philippine United Student Organization), CASB Dance Team (Chinese Association at Stony Brook), KBS Dance Team (no affiliated organization), and more.
 Stony Brook's Department of Student Engagement and Activities hosts Seawolves Showcase, an event dedicated to showcasing organizations on campus dedicated to the performing arts.
 The first Seawolves Showcase was held in 2010 and continues to be held every year during homecoming weekend.
-2025 marks the fifteenth annual Seawolves Showcase, which will be held on October 24.
+2025 marks the fifteenth annual Seawolves Showcase, which was held on October 24.